munificent/craftinginterpreters/book/scanning-on-demand.md

 Comments start with `//` in Lox, so as with `!=` and friends, we need a second character of lookahead.
 However, with `!=`, we still wanted to consume the `!` even if the `=` wasn't found.
-Comments are different, if we don't find a second `/`, then `skipWhitespace()` needs to not consume the *first* slash either.
+Comments are different.
+If we don't find a second `/`, then `skipWhitespace()` needs to not consume the *first* slash either.

 To handle that, we add: